How to Create a Correlation Heatmap in Excel – Quick Steps

 Apply Conditional Formatting to make dynamic correlation heatmap in Excel

-• In the following window, we will find a Conditional Formatting Rules Manager, complete with an overview of all rules.
+• The Conditional Formatting Rules Manager window shows an overview of all rules.

 Apply Conditional Formatting to make dynamic correlation heatmap in Excel